dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 an implicit getter method.
 Non-final instance variables generate an implicit setter method.

+([Getters and setters](#classes-getters-and-setters) are discussed more later.)

 {% pc dart 0 %}
 main() {
   var point = new Point();

-  // setter method
-  point.x = 4;
+  // use the setter method for x point.x = 4;

-  // getter method
-  print(point.x);  // 4
+  // use the getter method for x print(point.x);  // 4

   // values default to null